s-sabrau/Shiny-Visualization-for-DIZ-Reports/README.md

 ## Where Users Can Get Help with Your Project

-For any questions or issues, please refer to the project's [Issues](https://github.com/yourusername/diz-visualizer/issues) section on GitHub.
-You can also contact the maintainer directly at [youremail@example.com](mailto:youremail@example.com).
+For any questions or issues, please refer to the project's [Issues]() section on GitHub.
+You can also contact the maintainer directly at [).

 ## Who Maintains and Contributes to the Project